 Gail Lavielle was first elected in 2010 to represent Connecticut’s 143rd House district, which includes most of Wilton, the eastern part of Norwalk, and part of Westport west of the Saugatuck River.

-Currently serving as an Assistant Republican Leader, Rep. Lavielle is the House Ranking Member of the General Assembly’s Education Committee and a member of the Finance, Revenue, and Bonding Committee, the Transportation Committee, and the School Construction Priority List Review Committee, as well as the House Republican Screening Committee.
-Previously, she served as Ranking Member of the Commerce Committee and as a member of the Appropriations and Higher Education Committees.
+Currently serving as an Assistant Republican Leader, Rep. Lavielle is the House Ranking Member of the General Assembly’s Appropriations Committee and a member of the Education Committee, the Transportation Committee, and the School Construction Priority List Review Committee.
+Previously, she served as Ranking Member of the Education Committee and the Commerce Committee and as a member of the Higher Education Committee and the Finance, Revenue, and Bonding Committee.
 She also sits on bipartisan caucuses focused on Manufacturing and services for people with Intellectual and Developmental Disabilities.

 Rep. Lavielle brings to public service many years of executive leadership in the business world, as well as experience teaching at the university level.
 Drawing on her real-world skills and expertise, she has developed or supported many proposals to make Connecticut’s government less costly and more efficient, create a fertile climate for jobs, reduce the tax burden on people, businesses, and municipalities, and make the state more competitive as a place to live, work, raise a family, and retire.

 In addition to serving on budget-writing teams that have developed and proposed several fully vetted no-tax-increase biennial budgets and midterm budget adjustments, she has fought for improved rail service for commuters, equitable state funding for Norwalk’s schools, mandate relief for successful school districts, and protection of municipally owned open space.
 She has also been an outspoken opponent of expanding the state’s powers of eminent domain.